 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C. ch.
 3506; 5 CFR 1320 Appendix A.1), the Board has reviewed the policy statement under the authority delegated to the Board by the Office of Management and Budget.
 No collections of information pursuant to the Paperwork Reduction Act are contained in the policy statement.

-VII.
-Federal Reserve Policy on Payments System Risk
+IV.
+Federal Reserve Policy Statement on Payments System Risk

 E. Special Situations

 Under the Board's policy, certain account holders warrant special treatment primarily because of their charter types.
 As mentioned previously, an institution must have regular access to the discount window and be in sound financial condition in order to adopt a net debit cap greater than zero.
 Account holders that do not have regular access Start Printed Page 6296to the discount window include Edge and agreement corporations, bankers' banks that are not subject to reserve requirements, limited-purpose trust companies, government-sponsored enterprises (GSEs), and international organizations.
 Depository institutions that have been assigned a zero cap by their Reserve Banks are also subject to special considerations under this policy based on the risks they pose.
 In developing its policy for these account holders, the Board has sought to balance the goal of reducing and managing risk in the payments system, including risk to the Federal Reserve, with that of minimizing the adverse effects on the payments operations of these account holders.